+'''

+1

-1 (Applause.)
+(Applause.)

 MR. FAZIO: Any questions from the panel?

+2

+3

-2 3 (No response.)
+(No response.)

 MR. FAZIO: We have none.

-4 Eric Flamino.
-5 6 STATEMENT OF ERIC FLAMINO, 7 TIPTON AIRPORT PILOTS ASSOCIATION 8 MR. FLAMINO: Good afternoon.
-I want to thank 9 everyone for having us today -- I know this is something near 10 and dear -- and also thank Noreen Hannigan, who helped me greatly over the phone.
-11 I could echo quite a bit of the comments that have 12 13 already come today, and I'm here speaking on behalf of the 14 Tipton Airport Pilots Association.
-The management from Tipton 15 Ι 16 believe is going to speak this afternoon, but I just wanted to 17 speak on a pilots level.
-I myself am a private pilot, one of, 18 as the doctor from Johns Hopkins said, one of those VFR pilots 19 who are stuck on the phone quite a bit.
-20 Again, my name is Eric Flamino.
-I'm president of 21 the Tipton Airport Pilots Association, or TAPA.
-We're a group 22 of general aviation pilots based at Tipton, or Fort Meade, as 23 it is also referred, in Odenton, Maryland.
-For those of you who 24 25 don't know, Tipton Airport is a former Army airfield at Fort
+4

+Eric Flamino.

+5

+6

+STATEMENT OF ERIC FLAMINO,

+7

+TIPTON AIRPORT PILOTS ASSOCIATION

+8

+MR. FLAMINO: Good afternoon.
+I want to thank

+9

+everyone for having us today -- I know this is something near

+10

+and dear -- and also thank Noreen Hannigan, who helped me

+greatly over the phone.

+11

+I could echo quite a bit of the comments that have

+12

+13

+already come today, and I'm here speaking on behalf of the

+14

+Tipton Airport Pilots Association.
+The management from Tipton

+15

+Ι

+16

+believe is going to speak this afternoon, but I just wanted to

+17

+speak on a pilots level.
+I myself am a private pilot, one of,

+18

+as the doctor from Johns Hopkins said, one of those VFR pilots

+19

+who are stuck on the phone quite a bit.

+20

+Again, my name is Eric Flamino.
+I'm president of

+21

+the Tipton Airport Pilots Association, or TAPA.
+We're a group

+22

+of general aviation pilots based at Tipton, or Fort Meade, as

+23

+it

+is also referred, in Odenton, Maryland.
+For those of you who

+24

+25

+don't know, Tipton Airport is a former Army airfield at Fort

+'''

-1 Meade which after a recent round of federal base realignment 2 has 3 seen a resurgence as a general aviation airport serving the 4
+- 1 Meade which after a recent round of federal base realignment - 2 has - 3 seen a resurgence as a general aviation airport serving the

-1 communities of Anne Arundel and Howard Counties in Maryland.
-2 TAPA has nearly 70 members of both aircraft owners 3 and partners, pilots who fly rental aircraft from one of the 4 many flight schools or pilots from a Department of Defense-sponsored flying activity at Fort Meade.
-We even have 5 6 а 7 few helicopter pilots and a number of the news agencies based 8 at 9 Tipton.
-We come from all walks of life and all economic 10 backgrounds.
-We're the proverbial melting pot.
-11 But after the attacks on our nation on September 12 11, 2001, we all came together to form a pilots association, which 13 14 eventually became TAPA, with one cause: to promote general 15 aviation at Tipton with safety and security as our number one 16 commitment.
-You have to realize, this was right after 17 Our nation was under attack and we were all September 11th. grounded.
+- 1 communities of Anne Arundel and Howard Counties in Maryland. - 2 TAPA has nearly 70 members of both aircraft owners - 3 and partners, pilots who fly rental aircraft from one of the - 4 many flight schools or pilots from a Department of - 5 Defense-sponsored flying activity at Fort Meade.
+We even have - 6 a - 7 few helicopter pilots and a number of the news agencies based - 8 at - 9 Tipton.
+We come from all walks of life and all economic - 10 backgrounds.
+We're the proverbial melting pot. - But after the attacks on our nation on September - 12 11, - 13 2001, we all came together to form a pilots association, which - eventually became TAPA, with one cause: to promote general - 15 aviation at Tipton with safety and security as our number one - 16 commitment.
+You have to realize, this was right after - 17 September 11th.
+Our nation was under attack and we were all - grounded.
 Everybody remembers that.
-We even knew back then in 18 19 order for us to continue to enjoy our freedoms and fly general 20 aviation aircraft things had to be different.
-We just didn't 21 have any idea how, what would take place, or how bad things would become.
-22 23 Believe me, the members of TAPA agree we must all 24 be 25 vigilant for national security, but feel that the airspace used mainly by pilots transitioning from the northwest to the 1 southeast and vice versa.
-The Flight Restricted Zone, or FRZ, 2 3 around Washington has narrowed this corridor from about 12 nautical miles in width down to 5 nautical miles.
-So now you 4 have most of the VFR traffic to and from the Eastern Shore 5 6 flying west and southeast flying through this very narrow 7 airspace now.
-It not only puts more aircraft in a smaller 8 area, 9 but, with ATC or air traffic control spending all their time 10 dealing with transponder codes simply to meet the requirements of the ADIZ, it is virtually impossible, as mentioned earlier, 11 12 to receive traffic advisories, which ATC's sole function should 13 be.
-14 I myself have requested flight-following and 15 traffic

-26 changes with the ADIZ are counterproductive and even unsafe.
+We even knew back then in - 19 order for us to continue to enjoy our freedoms and fly general - 20 aviation aircraft things had to be different.
+We just didn't - 21 have any idea how, what would take place, or how bad things - 22 would become. - Believe me, the members of TAPA agree we must all - 24 be - vigilant for national security, but feel that the airspace - 26 changes with the ADIZ are counterproductive and even unsafe.

-Tipton lies near the center of the ADIZ, between Baltimore's and Washington, D.C.'s class bravo airspace.
-The VFR ingress and egress to Tipton is via a VFR corridor which was just mentioned,
+- 1 Tipton lies near the center of the ADIZ, between Baltimore's - 2 and - 3 Washington, D.C.'s class bravo airspace.
+The VFR ingress and - 4 egress to Tipton is via a VFR corridor which was just - 5 mentioned,